elyhahami18/llama-introspection-new/README.md

 # Detecting the Disturbance: A Nuanced View of Introspective Abilities in LLMs

-This repository contains the official implementation and code for the **arXiv preprint** of our paper *"Detecting the Disturbance: A Nuanced View of Introspective Abilities in LLMs"*.
+This repository contains the official implementation and code for the **arXiv preprint** of our paper ["Detecting the Disturbance: A Nuanced View of Introspective Abilities in LLMs"](https://arxiv.org/pdf/2512.12411).

 ## Key Findings